All Notes

 -

 Recursive algorithms solve problems by breaking them down into smaller instances of the same problem.
-This technique, called recursion, repeats until the problem is small enough to be solved directly.

 -